 I have been at the University of Minnesota Duluth since the fall of 2011.
 From 2008-2011, I was a lecturer in the Department of English at the University of British Columbia Vancouver.

-I do research in sociolinguistics and the semantics-pragmatics interface.
-I’m interested in Creole languages of the U.S. and Caribbean as well as regional and social variation in the U.S., including African American Language and Southern vernacular Englishes in general.
+I do research in the semantics-pragmatics interface and sociolinguistics.
+I’m interested in Creole languages of the U.S. and Caribbean as well as regional and social variation in the U.S., including African American and Southern vernacular Englishes in general.
 I’m currently working on a monograph on Negative Inversion sentences in three Texas Englishes, which is under pre-contract with De Gruyter Mouton.